rearc-data/publish-a-data-product-on-aws-data-exchange/README.md

 # Getting started with publishing a data product on AWS Data Exchange

-### Targeted Audience
-Data Providers who are looking to publish their data products on the AWS Data Exchange service.
+**Targeted Audience: Data Providers who are looking to publish their data products on the AWS Data Exchange service.**

-For starters, what is AWS Data Exchange?
+#### What is AWS Data Exchange?

 > [AWS Data Exchange](https://aws.amazon.com/data-exchange/) is a data marketplace that makes it easy for AWS customers to securely find, subscribe to, and use third-party data in the cloud.